nithinmurali/pygsheets/README.md

 Features:

-* Open a spreadsheet by its **title** or **url**.
+* Simple to use
 * Extract range, entire row or column values.
-* Independent of Google Data Python client library.
-* Python 3 support.
+* Python 3 support. @TODO

 ## Basic Usage

-1. [Obtain OAuth2 credentials from Google Developers Console](http://pygsheets.readthedocs.org/en/latest/oauth2.html) and save the file as client_secret.json in same directory as project
+1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) and save the file as client_secret.json in same directory as project

 2. Start using pygsheets: